Hayakuchi0/TakeyariViewer/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Edit the portfolio site

+You can edit the portfolio site part.
+This is all of part, which can edit.

+### Site information

+If you edit file in "CONFIG" directory, Then You can edit site information.

+#### Site name

+If text written in "sitename.txt", Then the portfolio site use it as site name.
+Default is "TakeyariViewer".

+#### Copyright

+If text written in "copyright.txt", Then the portfolio site use it as copyright.
+Default is "(C) example".

+#### About

+If text written in "about.txt", Then the portfolio site display it as the site description in "ABOUT" page.
+Note format of text is markdown.
+And the "aboutimage.png" used as background image of the site descriptiion in "ABOUT" page.

+#### Site image

+The "topimage.png" displayed in top page of the portfolio site.

+And "favicon.ico" used as favion of the portfolio site.

+### Bundle directory as tree structure

+You can bundle direcory, which stored at procedure 1 of "Description", As tree structure.
+The "bookspace.txt" stored to directory, which function as branch of tree structure.

+1. Store the text file "bookspace.txt" and the stored directories at procedure 1 of "Decription" to the directory, In "CONTENT" directory.
+2. write title as branch of tree structure to "bookspace.txt"
+3. Build in accordance with the procedure of "Build", When apply the change.

 ## LICENSE